Small to midsize insurance agencies operate on an unlevel playing field.

 It all starts with great content.

-When you focus on helping your website visitors learn what they need to know, you can fill your sales funnel with better-qualified leads.
+When you focus on helping your website visitors learn what they need to know, you can fill your inbound sales funnel with better-qualified leads.

 Pay attention to the questions your sales team hears from existing customers and new clients.
 These are the questions that prospective customers are typing into search engines right now.
 If you can be the business to answer all of their questions about their insurance needs, you can be their insurance provider when they’re ready to buy.